Building+Community

 Project FAQ

-When will construction begin?
-When is it expected to be completed?
+When is construction expected to be completed?

 Will there be any traffic/other local disruptions due to construction?
 Will residents at the adjacent Clark House be impacted?